IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-26.md

-# Thorough Testing
+# How to Up Your Testing Game

-Create helper functions to test the invariants:
+Create helper functions to test the data structure invariants:

 1. Test the BST property